Last Updated on July 20, 2021 by Grow with Bovees

 The best time to overseed your lawn depends on the grass type.

-Overseed cool-season grass seed in late summer or early fall.
+Overseed cool-season varieties in late summer or early fall.
 The soil is still warm then because of the hot summer heat; hence it provides a conducive environment for fast seed growth.
-There’s also adequate precipitation in fall for enough moisture in the soil.
+There’s also adequate precipitation in fall to keep the soil moist.

 Ideally, the temperature ranges should be: